Name: desert rose (Adenium obesum).

 Foliage: elongated, mid green, tough; deciduous.

-Climate: sub-tropical to tropical, arid; tolerates cold nights.
+Climate: sub-tropical to tropical, arid; warm temperate frost-free climates; tolerates cold nights.

 Soil: prefers well-drained, gritty soil, but tolerates richer loams.